 By Nadine Currie Jackson

-Nadine Currie Jackson is a clinical massage therapist and researcher and educator at the college and university level.
+Nadine Currie Jackson has been a researcher and educator at the college and university level and a clinical massage therapist since 1996.
 She has helped a wide variety of athletes over her career.
-Nadine was a short track speed skater and won several medals at national and North American events and is now hopelessly obsessed with inline speed skating.
-She is a member of the k2/Asphalt Beach racing team.
+Nadine was a short track speed skater and won several medals at national and north american events and is now hopelessly obsessed with inline speed skating.